Last Updated on

 Some of the most successful brands in the world use up selling techniques to improve their overall sales and give a better experience to their customers.
 Here are some of the most common up selling examples which you can use to increase customer profitability.

-Jet Blue asked their customers directly
+Jet Blue asked its customers directly

 Jet Blue launched the “Even More Space” upsell initiative.
 Through the introduction of this new upgrade option, passengers have the chance to purchase seats with more legroom.
 During its launch, the legroom upgrade option was projected to increase Jet Blue’s profit to $190 million annually.
 The legroom upgrade option exceeded all expectations and boosted the airline’s revenue by 12%.
 Jet Blue’s strategy was to ask customers who are already committed to fly with them if they are interested in a more comfortable travel experience.